VirusTotal/yara/docs/writingmodules.rst

 Modules are written in C and built into YARA as part of the compiling process.
 In order to create your own modules you must be familiarized with the C programming language and how to configure and build YARA from source code.
-You don't need to understand how YARA does its magic, YARA exposes a simple modules
-API which is all you'll need to know.
+You don't need to understand how YARA does its magic, YARA exposes a simple API for modules which is all you'll need to know.

-The source code for your module must reside in the *libyara/modules* directory in the source tree, in the form of a *.c* file.
-Its recommended to use the module name as the file name for the source file, if your module will be named *foo* its source file should be *foo.c*.
+The source code for your module must reside in the *libyara/modules* directory in the source tree.
+It's recommended to use the module name as the file name for the source file, if your module's name is *foo* its source file should be *foo.c*.

 In the *libyara/modules* directory you'll find a *demo.c* file which we'll use as our starting point.
 The file looks like this: